ElektraInitiative/libelektra/doc/help/LS.md

 ## EXAMPLES

-To list all keys below `user\example`:
+To list all keys below `user/example`:
-	`kdb ls user\example`
+	`kdb ls user/example`

-Note: If you would instead like to see the values of the keys below `path` then you should user the `export` command.
+Note: If the user would also like to see the values of the keys below `path` then you should user the `export` command.